 Marks was voted Best Female Vocalist 2017 and Pop/R&B Performer of the Year 2018 by the Madison Area Music Association and local patrons of music.

 She now fronts her own original band and is involved with several area music projects including Girls Rock Camp, keyboardist in the Madison Chick Singer Night house band, trio Gin, Chocolate & Bottle Rockets and various studio projects.
 She has been nominated for 15 Madison Area Music Association awards, including Keyboardist of the Year, Best Cover Band with Gold Dust Women, and Best Vocal Ensemble with GC&BR.

-The Shawndell Marks Band consists of John Chrstiensen on bass, Dan Kennedy on guitar, Anthony Lamarr on beatbox, and sometimes Brady Bachmann on cello and Jenna Joanis on percussion.
+The Shawndell Marks Band consists of John Chrstiensen on bass, Dan Kennedy on guitar, Brady Bachmann on cello, and Jenna Joanis on percussion.

 She lives in Baraboo, WI with her daughter and pet beta fish Cleo.